 The Company has a Shareholders' Rights Plan which expires by its terms March 26, 2009.
 The Company does not intend to extend, amend or replace the Plan.

-Note I Stock Options and Stock Grants
+Table of Contents Note I Stock Options and Stock Grants

 A summary of activity in the Company's stock option plans is as follows: